the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 * ES6
   * rest destructuring to split up objects and arrays

-You can find the source code in the [official repository](https://github.com/the-road-to-learn-react/hackernews-client/tree/5.5).
+You can always find the source code in the [official repository](https://github.com/the-road-to-learn-react/hackernews-client/tree/5.5).